Z3r0byte/Magis/README.md

 # Magis
-Dit is de repository van de Magister-app Magis.
+This is the github repository for my app Magis, an unofficial, free and open-source Magister 6 App.

 ######[Website](http://magis-app.nl)